fwz/fwz.github.com-source/source/_drafts/Apache-Hive-in-Practice-1.md

 tags: [Hive]
 ---

+Here are some useful settings when using Hive
 ## Hadoop related Settings
 {% code lang:sql %}
+-- define queue name
 set mapred.job.queue.name = your_queue;

+-- set Hive into strice mode, so query without "where" will not be executed. set hive.mapred.mode=strict;

+## Interact with Bash
+${env:HOME} indicate the Home env variable

 {% endcode %}

 ## INPUT / OUTPUT